Earlier this month, Monkton teacher Kate La Rivière-Gagner walked away from the "Jeopardy!" teachers tournament

 Incidentally, Stephanie Engel, one of last night's contestants, taps maples at her home in Pennsylvania

 .
-Despite her hobby, she was not the one to ring in first.
+Despite her hobby, she was not the first to ring in.

 The $800 clue was trickier: "Naturally, the 400-mile-long Connecticut River forms the boundary between Vermont and this state."
 Don't lie — if you didn't live here, you'd probably have guessed Connecticut, too.